robertmartin8/MachineLearningStocks/README.md

 ### Historical stock fundamentals

 This is actually very difficult to find.
 However, it turns out that there is a way to parse it from yahoo finance.
-I do not know how to do this.
-Fortunately, [Sentdex has done it for us](https://pythonprogramming.net/data-acquisition-machine-learning/).
+I will not go into details, because [Sentdex has done it for us](https://pythonprogramming.net/data-acquisition-machine-learning/).
 On this page you will be able to find a file called `intraQuarter.zip`.

 intraQuarter contains a subfolder called KeyStats, which contains fundamentals for all stocks in the S&P500 back to around 2003, sorted by stock.